 Nationalism is domestic emphasis placed on the country's economic, political, and strategic interests.
 Nationalism views international business as a zero-sum competition.
-Patriotism is pro-national behavior of consumers, producers, and other business stakeholders, and also calls for such pro-national behavior.
+Patriotism is pro-national behavior of consumers, producers, and other business stakeholders.

 Protectionism refers to government actions and policies that restrict or restrain international trade for the benefit of a single domestic economy.
 Protectionist policies are usually implemented with the goal to improve economic activity within a domestic economy but can also be implemented for safety or quality concerns.

 Social responsibility means that businesses, in addition to maximizing shareholder value, must act in a manner that benefits society.
 Social responsibility has become increasingly important to investors and consumers who seek investments that are not just profitable but also contribute to the welfare of society and the environment.

 Power Distance - The level of acceptance by a society of the unequal distribution of power in institutions.